Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Groups/Needs Guild/Needs Guild.md

 # Needs Guild
+**why needs?**

+Most of us do not know what need is driving our emotions.
+This makes it all too easy for us to react to our emotional state with strategies that don't fulfill our needs.
+The need remains unfilled, the emotions remain, mysterious, haunting, implacable.

+The idea here, though, is to get really good at identifiying needs, personal needs, project needs, community needs.
+How?
+At first, by looking deep below the emotions for associated needs, probably by running your fingers through [a typical needs list](https://www.cnvc.org/training/resource/needs-inventory) and finding the one that best describes you in the moment.
+Imagine that eventually all of us get really good at identifying needs and at satisfying them.
+Tracking project and community needs is what the following is about.

 **needs tracker design**

 Throughout the lifetime of building anything, needs arise and are fulfilled.
 A need is something missing.
 It has a description and a condition of satisfaction.
 By amassing all the needs of a project, anyone can quickly come to understand the thrust of the project.